gannicottb/hello-bazel/README.md

 Build the :App target with Bazel:

-`bazel build :App`
+`bazel build //bazeltest:App`

 Run the :App target with Bazel:

-`bazel run :App`
+`bazel run //bazeltest:App`

-You can do the same with :HelloServer to see an http4s server in action.
+You can do the same with //helloserver:HelloServer to see an http4s server in action.

 Package either target in a Docker image and then run with:

-`bazel run :AppImage` or `bazel run :HelloServerImage`
+`bazel run //bazeltest:AppImage` or `bazel run //helloserver:HelloServerImage`

 OR (recommended)